DoctorEww/software-assurance/usecase/send_text/readme.md

 Team’s Recommended Mitigation: Encrypt Communications

-Bitwarden’s Implemented Mitigation: Bitwarden uses end to end encryption and each sent file is encrypted using AES-256.
+Bitwarden’s Implemented Mitigation: Every sent item uses a new 128-bit secret key and a 512-bit encryption key is derived from that secret key.
+The derived key is then used to encrypt the sent file using AES-256 including the file/text data and metadata.
 1. The web browser requests a Send access page from Bitwarden servers.
 2. Bitwarden servers return the Send access page as a Web Vault client.
 3. The Web Vault client locally parses the URL fragment containing the Send ID and encryption key.